spacetelescope/stwcs/doc/source/npol.rst

 The fine scale distortions represented in the ``DGEO`` images can be stored in smaller look-up tables without significant loss of information.
-These look-up tables follow the conventions in WCS Paper IV  [2]_.
+These look-up tables follow the conventions in the WCS FITS Distortion Paper [2]_.
 Record-valued keywords are used to map an image in the science extension to a distortion array in the ``WCSDVAR extension``.
 This new type of FITS keywords has been implemented in PyFITS and is fully described in [2]_.
 Specifically, ``DPj.EXTVER`` in the science extension header  maps the science image to the correct ``WCSDVAR`` extension.
 The dimensionality